Professional Development Services

 View Recording

-This webinar for CSUPS/SUPS grantees introduced the new Prevention Hub feature - YAC Meetings.
-The YAC Meetings feature requires providers to enter specific information about YAC youth members and further details on implementing YAC meetings.
+This webinar recording introduces CSUPS/SUPS grantees to the Prevention Hub YAC Meetings feature, which requires providers to enter specific information about YAC youth members and further details on implemented YAC meetings.

 View Recording